anestisb/vdexExtractor/README.md

 ## Original Class Name Recover Info

-This feature is an attempt to assist bytecode reverse engineering by extracting information that might be useful to recover / guess original class names or minified class identifiers.
-The current logic parses performs the following actions:
+This feature is an attempt to assist bytecode reverse engineering by extracting information that might be useful to recover / guess original class names of minified class identifiers.
+The current information gather logic performs the following actions:
 * Process class srcFileName info in case it has not be stripped / altered
 * Examine all methods of each class to identify if they call `android.util.Log`.
 For most cases the tag string (arg0) indicates the actual class name or something very close to it.
 Unfortunately,